Posts Tagged ‘Nature’

 A photographic journey around Southwold, one of England’s favourite seaside towns.

 For a romantic and cosy rural getaway in a chic all-English, half-timbered setting, The Lazy Cow in Salisbury will make you feel as pampered as that famous massage-treated kobe cattle.

 Despite South Africa being full of world class wildlife and impressive Big 5 game, there’s one little animal that really wins your heart against the odds: the dassie.
 They look like a guinea pig, their name means little badger, and improbably, they are the closest living relative of the elephant, but these funny, furry little creatures pop up all over the place – and they certainly aren’t shy!

-This is the perfect last stop in Costa Rica.
-Comfort and Sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.
+This made for the perfect last stop in Costa Rica; comfort and sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.